piccoloa/piccoloa.github.io/_portfolio/datalakes.md

 last_modified_at: 2018-06-04T12:04:24-04:00
 toc: true
 ---

+This is the first blog under the topic big data and will be followed by additional topics exploring data.
+Each topic will go deeper and share additional details and links to practical tools that I have discovered useful.

 ### Notes From Concept to Implementation

  This is the first blog under the topic **Data Lakes** and will be followed by additional topics pertaining to data lakes.
 Each post will start with the title Data Lakes followed by a [:new topic].
 Each topic will go deeper and share additional details and links to practical tools that I have discovered.
 The goal is to better understand the impact of data lakes on the analytics value chain.
 This post broadly covers the following questions: